A School for

 • Training through the virtual classroom from January to March.

-• Individual tutoring and counselling by the training teams from February onwards.
+• Individual tutoring and counselling by the training teams from the end of January.

 • Meeting and networking activities both online and in person.
 Specific dates and venues will be published very soon.